Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ## **TopHat**

-modifies the shape and size of objects in an image by highlighting the bright regions that are smaller than the structuring element and seen as a filter that enhances the contrast of an image.
+Modifies the shape and size of objects in an image by highlighting the bright regions that are smaller than the structuring element and seen as a filter that enhances the contrast of an image.

 ### TopHat(BORDER DEFAULT)